RotorHazard/RotorHazard/resources/NuclearHazard/README.md

 ## Ordering the PCB

-Only order yourself if you're already familiar with the process or are going to put in effort to learn.
-To order this design straight from the factory yourself, follow these instructions.
+You may order the design files direct from JLCPCB, though it is an involved and technical process.

 1. Sign in to [jlcpcb.com](jlcpcb.com)
 2. Click "Order Now" on the homepage